-As indicated above, the four years over which the study was conducted generally coincided with good-to-ideal precipitation and temperature conditions.
-There were either no significant effects on WUE or significantly higher WUE in non-irrigated plots over the course of the study (See Figure 5).
-Nitrogen uptake was significantly greater on the irrigated corn than dryland, only when irrigation resulted in significantly greater corn yield, as would be expected.
-However, in

-2013 and 2014 no significant difference in yield was observed between irrigated and dryland conditions (See Figure 6).
+As indicated above, the four years during which the study was conducted had good-to-ideal precipitation and temperature conditions.
+As such, there was often no significant irrigation effect on WUE; WUE was not significantly higher WUE in non-irrigated plots over the course of the study (See Figure 5).
+Nitrogen uptake by irrigated corn was significantly greater than dryland corn only when irrigation resulted in significantly greater corn yield.
+However, in 2013 and 2014 no significant difference in yield was observed between corn grown under irrigated or dryland conditions (See Figure 6).